-- Graduate studies rely on discussion and interaction as major tools of learning, therefore, students are expected to attend class.
+- 1. Graduate studies rely on discussion and interaction as major tools of learning.
+Therefore, students are expected to attend class and read the assigned material before class.
 Please let the instructor know if you will be missing class for any reason.
 A consequence of choosing to not attend class may be a lowered grade.
 Missing more than 2 classes may result in a failing grade. - 2.
 Students are responsible for class materials, including classes they have missed due to an absence.
-Students will need to network with someone in class to obtain the information if they are absent. - 3.
+Networking with someone in class to obtain the information is recommended in case of absences. - 3.
 Students are responsible for following the instructions provided for completing assignments.
 Assignments will be graded according to adherence to the instructions presented.
 Consider your assignments as the beginning of your counseling profession.
 Please use proper spelling, grammar, and organization.
 Students are encouraged to visit the Graduate Writing Center for assistance with producing written material. - 4.
 If using others' ideas or quoting others' thoughts, please use citation using APA style for citation, and provide a reference at the end of the assignments.
 If you have questions about what constitutes scholastic dishonesty, please talk with the instructor.
 Examples of Scholastic dishonesty are unauthorized collaboration (e.g. cheating, getting a friend to read a paper and taking their ideas without acknowledging them, asking students in other sections about an upcoming exam), plagiarism (failure to cite the source of an idea or group of words that is not your own), and multiple submissions (turning in the same or a similar paper to fulfill multiple scholastic requirements).
 Scholastic dishonesty can be avoided by always turning in your own work and learning the proper citation techniques for borrowed words or ideas.
 The University of Texas provides students with resources such as the UT Learning Center and the Undergraduate Writing Center to aid students in maintaining academic integrity.
 Consequences for dishonesty range from receiving a failing grade to permanent dismissal from the university.
 Some helpful information on academic integrity can be found at the following web address. http://deanofstudents.utexas.edu/sjs/acint_student.php - 5.
 If having problems with the course, please assume responsibility for notifying the instructor when difficulties arise.
 (Don't wait until the end of the semester!)
-A little known fact: Richard Light, a Harvard professor, reports that an important variable between successful and unsuccessful college students is help-seeking behavior (asking professors questions, using the Teaching Assistants, using the learning center, etc.). - 6.
-The course is a team effort between instructor and students: feedback is welcome. - 7.
+A little known fact: Richard Light, a Harvard professor, reports that an important variable between successful and unsuccessful college students is help-seeking behavior (asking professors questions, using the Teaching Assistants, using the learning center, etc.). - The course is a team effort between instructor and students; feedback is welcome. - 7.
 Students are requested to respect the opinions, beliefs and feelings of other students and guest speakers, even though they may differ from their own. - 8.
 University policy is to respect religious holidays.
-Please advise the instructor of any upcoming holidays and the specific dates that you will be missing classes so that arrangements can be made for assignments and so that you are able to cover class materials. - 9.
-Use of electronic equipment for personal use during class activities demonstrates a lack of respect toward the instructor and other students.
+Please advise the instructor of any upcoming holidays and the specific dates that you will be missing classes so that arrangements can be made for assignments and so that you are able to cover class materials.

+9. Use of electronic equipment for personal use during class activities demonstrates a lack of respect toward the instructor and other students.
 Media usage may also be distracting to other students.
 Please check your cell phone prior to class to make sure that it will not ring or otherwise signal during class.
 Please put your cell phone away during class.
 Computers may be used only for note-taking or for class activities.
-Use of electronic materials during class time for activities beyond the scope of the class (including, but not limited to, email, texting, Twitter, YouTube, Facebook, un-authorized web searching, etc.) is subject to consequences.
-If you choose to use your media in class, consequences may include a personal warning, loss of privilege for using a computer during class, and/or an invitation to leave the classroom.
-Leaving class for this reason will count as an absence and may affect your grade (see attendance policy).
+Use of electronic materials during class time for activities beyond the scope of the class (including, but not limited to, email, texting, Twitter, YouTube, Facebook, un-authorized web searching, etc.) may be considered as an absence.